gabrielemigliorinii/my-own-git/README.md

 $ sudo mv [download folder]/my-own-git /usr/local/bin
 ```

-3. Add the absolute path to my-own-git within the environment variable file, so that the 'wyag' script can be run at any location on the filesystem
+3. Add the absolute path of my-own-git into the environment variable file, in this way the 'wyag' script can be run at any location on the filesystem

 ```bash
 $ echo "export PATH=$PATH:/usr/local/bin/my-own-git" >> ~/.bashrc